 To maintain objectivity and achieve transparency in the decision-making process, matters relating to appointment of Director and Audit & Supervisory Board Member candidates, appointment and dismissal of Representative Director and other Executive Officers, and matters relating to Directors' remuneration are deliberated at an advisory committee made up of a majority of external Officers before decision is made in light of such deliberations.
-The committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members).
+The committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
 The inside committee members are the President and if necessary, persons appointed by the President (the President may appoint up to two members who are Representative Directors).
 The committee chairperson is appointed by the committee members.